wi2012/hello-world/README.md

 # hello-world
-this starts my journey with github. by barry on December 13 2020
+this starts barry's journey with github. barry finnally decided to join in PingCAP to spend the rest years with this company and to see it go public in say 3 years.